lsst-dm/scipi_docs_prototype/README.md

-# lsst-dm-stack-dox
+# scipi_docs_prototype

+Prototype for doing docs for the DM code structure (written in reST).

-reST dox version to explain what's going on in the DM code.
-Clone the repo, build from within the dir using 'make html' (this assumes you have sphinx installed), and look at it locally in dir:
+If you'd like to see the results, clone the repo, build from within the dir using 'make html' (this does assume you have sphinx installed), and look at it locally in dir:

-   file:///[dir you cloned to]/build/index.html
+   file:///[dir you cloned to]/_build/index.html